EHDD/cscale-documentation/c.scale-tm-data-model/methodology/model-structure.md

 Avoided\ carbon\ emissions=\ \sum_{t=1}^{m}\ e_{t}\ast c_{t}
 $$

 Where $$e_{t}$$ is the excess energy in kWh generated in year $$t$$ and $$c_{t}$$ is the carbon intensity of the electrical grid per unit demand in year $$t$$.
 This method assumes that there is no curtailment of PV production, and that the carbon emissions of grid electricity when solar energy is produced is substantially similar to the annual average emissions.
-In locations with a high proportion of solar on the grid, curtailment is likely and skepticism of c.scale's calculation of avoided emissions is warranted.
+In locations with a high proportion of solar on the grid, curtailment is likely and skepticism of C.Scale's calculation of avoided emissions is warranted.

-## c.scale is a time series model
+## C.Scale is a time series model

 In the built environment, it is essential to understand the [time value of carbon](https://carbonleadershipforum.org/the-time-value-of-carbon/).
-To this end, c.scale uses time series data to analyze carbon emissions across a building's life.
-For each year in the analysis period (defined by the project's [time horizon](./#time-horizon)), c.scale estimates all emissions occurring in that year.
+To this end, C.Scale uses time series data to analyze carbon emissions across a building's life.
+For each year in the analysis period (defined by the project's [time horizon](./#time-horizon)), C.Scale estimates all emissions occurring in that year.

 **In the first year**, the following emissions are always calculated: